When society comes first

 Of course, I have no idea what all the answers are, but here are a few ideas to illustrate the general outline of my pitch.

 For a start, I'd suggest the philosophy of zero tolerance, as adopted so successfully in the fight against gangsterism in New York, could be applied to a wide range of criminal activities in Australia.
-To implement zero tolerance properly would require a considerable strengthening of the police force.
-The police system needs more than a mere boost, however.
-Admirable though it is, it would benefit from a major overhaul.
+To implement zero tolerance properly would require a considerable strengthening of the police force, not only in numbers but in powers and legal protection.
+In my opinion anybody (drugged, drunk or just agro) who resists arrest by a police officer should go straight to gaol, anybody who attacks and injures an officer should get a long-term sentence and anybody who murders an officer should be hung (and I don't care if they're drawn and quartered too - well, we treat chickens that way and they've done nothing wrong!).
+But, admirable though it is, the police force would benefit from a major overhaul.

 I'd be putting a lot more emphasis on deterrence by means of much steeper penalties.
 I don't concur with those softies who claim that the threat of punishment fails to act as a deterrent.
 Historical evidence points to its effectiveness at every level, from obstreperous school-children fearful of detention to belligerent nations restrained by the risk of nuclear devastation.
 (See below for my views on fines for traffic offences).